ringcentral/ringcentral-api-docs/docs/glip_bots.md

-# Building bot application locally using Glip
+# Building a Glip Bot Locally

 To develop a bot application for Glip sign in to your RingCentral account and go to [RC Connect Platform Developer Portal](https://developers.ringcentral.com/my-account.html#/applications).